mhgbrg/blk/README.md

 ## How it works

-The inner workings of block is ridiculously simple.
-To block websites it adds a line to the computer's hosts file that redirects the website to localhost.
+To block websites `blk` adds a line to the computer's hosts file that redirects the website to localhost.
+Depending on the permissions on your host file, you might need to run the script with `sudo`.